Prabowo Subianto: Gaza-Israel conflict

 During the Israel-Gaza conflict in 2023, Prabowo called out his disappointment with the Western countries who seemed silent when they saw civilians and children becoming victims of war and blasted the west for a perceived double standards on human rights.
 He has donated Rp.
 5 billion of his personal wealth to the Palestinian people and joined President Jokowi, Secretary of State Pratikno, Minister of Foreign Affairs Retno Marsudi and Ambassador to Indonesia from Palestine Zuhair Al-Shun in sending off 51.5 tonnes of aid delivered by the Indonesian Air Force.
-He had also communicated with the Egyptian defense minister Mohamed Ahmad Zaki to allow the passage of the Indonesian Navy hospital ship KRI dr. Radjiman Wedyodiningrat to dock near El Arish, Sinai in order to deliver further aid for Palestine.
+He had also communicated with the Egyptian defence minister Mohamed Ahmad Zaki to allow the passage of the Indonesian Navy hospital ship KRI dr. Radjiman Wedyodiningrat to dock near El Arish, Sinai in order to deliver further aid for Palestine.

 In an article he wrote for The Economist which was published on 26 April 2024, Prabowo called out the West for being double standards when it comes to the conflict.
 In this op-ed, Prabowo stated his views that "as a human being, you don't have to be a Muslim to feel the suffering in Gaza and you don't have to be a Muslim to be angry at what has happened".
 Prabowo deplored Western condemnation on Russia's invasion of Ukraine and launched global campaigns condemning Russia while being silent on Israeli invasion of the Gaza Strip, writing critical questions such as "How is killing Palestinian civilians less worthy of denunciation than the killing of Ukrainian civilians?" while calling Western stances as "a moral crisis".
 He expressed his sympathies for the Israeli victims of the October 7 attacks but called out against the retaliatory actions conducted by Israel.